ht3ny/ht3ny.github.io/_posts/2020-04-12-unexplored-power-of-biocompatible-electricity.md

 - [transfection][info5] via [electroporation][info6]
 - potential [biocides][info7]

 First is [electrolysis][info4].
 Up to 60% of the body is made of water (H<sub>2</sub>O).
 One of the well known effect of applying electricty on water is electrolysis.
 When constant static electric field is applied to water, each Hydrogen and Oxygen's pole end of water will be attracted to polar opposite of the electric field.
 If enough strength is applied, it will break the molecular bond, and form hydrogen and oxygen gas on each end of the electric field.
-The theoretical decomposition potential of water is 1.23V, although in practice you would higher voltage[[info][info9]]
+The theoretical decomposition potential of water is 1.23V, although in [practice][info9] you would higher voltage.

 The effect of electrolysis on blood has been used, for example: treating [aneurysm][info10] by closing the sac with blood clot using [Guglielmi Detachable Coil][info11].
 Electrolysis is also one of the utilised mode in [electrosurgery][info12].